Search Menu

 But while your dog leaping on furniture or counters is perfectly normal, you don’t have to live with it.
 Learning more about why your dog does it will help you determine ways to prevent problem couch-surfing behavior.

-Sparing Furniture From Fur, Nature
+Sparing Furniture From Fur and Nature

 “If your pooch is climbing on furniture so they can look out a window, then block access to the window by pulling the drapes or installing blinds,” says Penny Leigh, AKC GoodDog!
 Helpline Manager.